Get Assistance with Transition

 Descriptions of specific guidance support offered by GSA are provided below.

 For some types of support from GSA, an Interagency Agreement (IA) is required.
 GSA will identify when this is required and work with an agency to establish the agreement.

 An ordering guide is being developed and will be available in the fall of 2016.

 Delegation of Procurement Authority

 Agencies must comply with the Office of Management and Budget’s (OMB’s) executive agent designation to GSA.
-In support of this, GSA will provide Delegation of Procurement Authority (DPA) training for agency Ordering Contract Officers (OCOs).
+In support of this, GSA will provide Delegation of Procurement Authority (DPA) training for agency Ordering Contracting Officers (OCOs).
 Timely EIS ordering requires agency OCOs to complete DPA training by the end of first quarter of FY 2017.
-A warranted agency Contracting Officer (CO) or authorized official becomes an EIS OCO after obtaining his or her DPA certificate.
+An agency Contracting Officer (CO) or authorized official becomes an EIS OCO after obtaining his or her DPA certificate.